EmuDeck/emudeck.github.io/docs/emulators/steamos/rpcs3.md

 ## RPCS3 Table of Contents

 1. [Getting Started with RPCS3](#getting-started-with-rpcs3)
+    - [Why did EmuDeck switch to the AppImage?]
     - [Configuration](#rpcs3-configuration)
     - [RPCS3 Folder Locations](#rpcs3-folder-locations)
     - [How to Update RPCS3](#how-to-update-rpcs3)